mwb19/HeartFailure_RNASeq/README.md

    ./scripts/download_qc.sh
 Align reads and generate gene counts

-bash
-Copy
-Edit
 ./scripts/align_count.sh
 Run differential expression analysis in R

-bash
-Copy
-Edit
 Rscript scripts/deseq2_analysis.R

-Outputs
+## Outputs

-results/featurecounts/counts.txt: Gene count matrix
+- `results/featurecounts/counts.txt`: Gene count matrix

-results/deseq2_results.csv: DESeq2 differential expression results
+- `results/deseq2_results.csv`: DESeq2 differential expression results

-results/pca_plot.png: PCA plot of samples
+- `results/pca_plot.png`: PCA plot of samples

-results/volcano_plot.png: Volcano plot of significant genes
+- `results/volcano_plot.png`: Volcano plot of significant genes

-results/heatmap_top20.png: Heatmap of top differentially expressed genes
+- `results/heatmap_top20.png`: Heatmap of top differentially expressed genes

+---

-Reference Files
+## Reference Files

 This pipeline requires the human reference genome (FASTA) and gene annotation (GTF).
 These files are not included in this repository due to size constraints.
-Please download them from GENCODE and place them in the ref/ folder.
+Please download them from [GENCODE](https://www.gencodegenes.org/human/) and place them in the `ref/` folder.

-Recommended files:

-GRCh38.primary_assembly.genome.fa

-gencode.v44.annotation.gtf
+**Recommended files:**
+- `GRCh38.primary_assembly.genome.fa`
+- `gencode.v44.annotation.gtf`

+---

-Citation
+## Citation

-If you use or adapt this pipeline, please cite the original dataset GSE71613 and acknowledge all tools and packages according to their respective licenses.
+If you use or adapt this pipeline, please cite the original dataset [GSE71613](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71613) and acknowledge all tools and packages according to their respective licenses.

+---

-License
+## License

 This project is provided for academic and educational purposes.
 Feel free to fork and adapt as needed.